-Nontrade receivables include receivable from insurance companies amounting to ₱145.97 million and ₱82.12 million as of December 31, 2018, and 2017, respectively.
+Nontrade receivables include receivable from insurance companies amounting to £145.97 million as of December 31, 2018.
 The remaining balance consists of operational advances and interest receivable arising from short-term investments.

 Movement in the allowance for impairment losses is as follows: